simon-ritchie/apysc/docstring_markdowns/apysc/_event/handler_circular_calling_util.md

 **[Returns]**

 - `result`: bool
-  - If a specified handler name has already been saved as the circular calling handler then True will be returned
+  - If the interface already saves a specified handler name as the circular calling handler, this interface returns True.

 ## `_read_handler_names` function docstring